 This program is designed for those planning careers in music/music education.
 Voice or an instrument is elected by the student as an applied major.
 An audition will be held.
 Piano is required for all who are not keyboard majors.
 A recital in the applied major is required at the end of the sophomore year.
 Students are required to complete four credits of music performance electives and four credits of class piano and/or secondary applied voice or instrument.
 A faculty advisor should be consulted before these courses are scheduled.
-Students are strongly recommended to contact the senior institution for transferability and satisfaction of prerequisites in the specific program.
+Students are strongly recommended to consult the STARS Transfer Guide and/or contact the senior institution for transferability and satisfaction of prerequisites in the specific program.

-delicities about their delicities and their sections.

 ENG 101 English Composition I

+ENG 102 English Composition II

-Literature Sequence
+Literature Elective

 Math Elective (MTH 110 or MTH 112)

-Natural Science Electives (lab necessary) 8
+Natural Science Electives (lab necessary)

-History Sequence 6
+History Sequence

-Social/Behavioral Science Electives
+Social/Behavioral Science Electives 6

-MUL/MUP Electives 4
+Humanities/Fine Arts Electives 6

+SPH 107 Fundamentals of Public Speaking 3

+F-1-1 4.4

-Total 39
+Total 41

+Recommended Humanities/Fine Arts electives: ART_100, AR T 203,

+ART 204, HUM 130, IDH 110, MUS 101, THR 120, or THR 126.

 Some of the following courses are only offered once each year.

+Some of the following courses are only offered once each year.
 See the course description section.

-MAJOR COURSE REQUIREMENTS:

-MIIS 111 Music Theory I\
+CIS Elective(s) (CIS 146 or higher) 3

-MUS 113 Music Theory Lab I
+MUS 113 Music Theory Lab I 1

 MUS 112 Music Theory II

-MUS 114 Music Theory Lab II

-MUS 251 Introduction to Conducting
+MUS 251 Introduction to Conducting 3

-MUP Electives in major instrument or voice
+MUP Electives in major instrument or voice 5

-MUL Electives in ensembles

-Class Piano required for non-keyboard majors

-Total23
+Total 23

-Requires minimum grade of "C" in MUS 110 or acceptable score of placement test (75%)
+Requires minimum grade of "C" in MUS 110 or acceptable score placement test (75%) Verify transferability with senior institution or